Cúcuta: History

 Cúcuta was originally a pre-hispanic settlement.
 It was entrusted to Sebastian Lorenzo by Pedro de Ursua as an encomienda in 1550.
 Juana Rangel de Cuellar founded Cúcuta on June 17, 1733, and donated a further 782 ha.
 The village, centred on a church, grew considerably due to its strategic commercial location, and eventually became a city.

 Several important events that forged Colombia as an independent republic took place in the city: one of these events was the Congress of 1821, where the Constitution of Cúcuta was written and approved.
 This constitution created Greater Colombia, a country embracing the present-day territories of Colombia, Venezuela, Ecuador, and Panama.
 The city preserves places where these historical events took place: the Historical Church of Cúcuta, the House of Santander, and the Park of Greater Colombia.

 As the site of the Battle of Cúcuta (February 28, 1813), the city was the beginning of the Admirable Campaign led by Simón Bolívar.
 This campaign resulted in the independence of Venezuela.

 16th century: First European incursions

 The first European in the North Santander territories was the German conquistador Ambrosio Alfinger, who came from Santa Ana de Coro (Venezuela) in 1530 with a troop of adventurers, and invaded the unexplored eastern region of the newly created Governorate of Santa Marta.

-Alfínger, in search of El Dorado, arrived in an area of indigenous settlements called Tamalameque along the Magdalena River, fighting and defeating several tribes.
+Alfinger, in search of El Dorado, arrived in an area of indigenous settlements called Tamalameque along the Magdalena River, fighting and defeating several tribes.
 Alfinger was eventually killed in the outskirts of present-day Chinácota in a battle with Chimila and Chitarero.
-With Alfínger dead, Fedro St. Martin took command of the troops and returned to Coro, passing through the territory of Cúcuta.
+With Alfinger dead, Fedro St. Martin took command of the troops and returned to Coro, passing through the territory of Cúcuta.